With the end of financial year (EOFY) near we are pleased to share our EOFY 2022 Checklist.

 We get this question all the time, so let’s go over it.

-If you are currently paying the Medicare levy surcharge you should consider taking out private health insurance before 30 June 2020 to avoid paying the surcharge again in the next financial year.
+If you are currently paying the Medicare levy surcharge you should consider taking out private health insurance before 30 June 2022 to avoid paying the surcharge again in the next financial year.
 Further, the level of the rebate on your private health insurance is tiered, and as your income increases the level of rebate decreases.
-If you have held your policy for a number of years without review, you could be claiming too high a level of rebate, resulting in an amount payable at tax time.
-The Medicare levy surcharge and the private health insurance rebate from 1 April 2020 to 31 March 2021 are shown in the tables below.*
+If you have held your policy for several years without review, you could be claiming too high a level of the rebate, resulting in an amount payable at tax time.
+The Medicare levy surcharge and the private health insurance rebate from 1 April 2022 to 31 March 2023 are shown in the tables below. *

 ^ Family threshold increases by $1,500 for every child after the first child.